pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.40) [02/10/2016] Rewrite complete up to 6.9.**

+FUCK YEAH!

+I have finished the last two chapters of the book.

+Well, almost.
+Let me explain.

+I am going to rewrite chapter 7, about the creation of a merged mod, with updated screenshots, regarding to version 0.40 of the guide.
+That will be v0.41.

+Sadly, I discovered that a lot of the texture mods I have installed are just not working, because the folder structure in these mods is not standard.
+I will have to rewrite these chapters, paying attention to each file and fixing the structure when necessary.
+That will be v0.42.

 **(v0.39) [02/10/2016] Rewrite complete up to 6.7.**

 This is the last of the rewritten chapters of the first iteration, and it's about animations and faces.